 - TDS_EXTERNAL_ID which you can use to provide the task identifier.

 - TDS_DUE_DATE which you can use to provide the task due date using the format:

-- Select the Override enforcement of data model check box to load the new tasks into the campaign even if their data model type does not match what has been defined in Talend Data Stewardship.
+- Select the Override enforcement of data model check box to load the new tasks into the campaign even if their schema type does not match what has been defined on the Talend Data Stewardship server.